The Al Monaghan Club; Tales From the Corner

 5th Street in Fairhill North Philly had a corner bar and a book store next to it at Allegheny Ave.
 I got run over by a car at 5th and Allegheny right after I started 1st grade.
 They had to lift the car off me…..
 This isn’t that story.
 But it was one hell of a way to lose most of my baby teeth.

-Candy, newspapers, comics, magazines, cold soda, pinball machine in the back, shortwave radio for the horse races and behind the counter is Al. Al Monaghan.
+Tobacco, candy, newspapers, comics, magazines, cold soda, pinball machine in the back, shortwave radio for the horse races and valued customers, a restroom.
+Behind the counter most days is Al. Al Monaghan.
 Small guy.
 Compact.
 Always said he was a Golden Gloves boxer.
 I lived two blocks down, and it was my store.
 The Mann Recreation Center (now the Rivera Rec Center) was across the Ave.
 It had a playground, pool, indoor and outdoor courts, gymnastics equipment, and two ballfields.
 LL and Pony, and pickup.
 We played ping pong, shot hoops and snuck in the pool on summer nights.
 And fought.

 Al ran a book.
 Open secret.
 The cops would roust him from time to time.
 Some money would probably change hands and all would be well.
 The money behind it all had another book at 6th and Indiana.
 Huey ran that.